SQL LIKE Example | LIKE Operator In SQL

 The wildcard characters make the LIKE operator more flexible than the equal (=) and not equal (!=) string comparison operators.

 The escape character instructs a LIKE operator to treat the wildcard characters as the regular characters.
-An escape character has no default value and must be an evaluated to only one character.
+An escape character has no default value and must be evaluated to only one character.

 Let’s say we have the following table.